 Because New Zealand does not have a capital gains tax, how does it tax other assets that would commonly fall under a CGT?

-When you fill out your income tax return, you’ll need to declare any profits made from cryptoassets (in NZD).
+When you fill out your income tax return, you need to declare any profits made from crypto assets in NZD, regardless of whether you’ve cashed out your crypto into a fiat currency.
 These will be added to your income and taxed at the appropriate rate.